Herniated disk representation on a spine

 We are committed to non-surgical disc herniation treatments wherever possible and the majority of our patients experience life-changing improvement.
 Nonetheless, we are aware that in some cases surgery may be necessary.
 We do not recommend surgical intervention lightly, but when an operation is required, we refer patients to well-credentialed surgeons with track records of success.

-Contact Our Spine Specialists For Disc Herniation Treatment
+Contact Our Long Island Spine Specialists For Disc Herniation Treatment

 The sooner you contact Long Island Spine the better since our disc herniation therapies are most effective when begun early.
 Don’t allow your condition to worsen and your pain to become unbearable.
 Take the first step toward relief and wellness by calling us or contacting us through our website.